Always read the manufacturer’s Operating Instructions included with the instrument.

 The single most important requirement of accurate and reproducible results in conductivity measurement is a clean cell.
 A dirty cell will contaminate the solution and cause the conductivity to change.
 Grease, oil, fingerprints, and other contaminants on the sensing elements can cause erroneous measurements and sporadic responses.

 Electrodes can be cleaned using a mixture of 1 part by volume of isopropyl alcohol, 1 part of ethyl ether, and 1 part of HCl (1+1).
 After cleaning, thoroughly flush the cell with water.
 If the old platinum black coating to be removed, judicious application of aqua regia to the electrodes, or electrolysis in HCl is frequently successful.
 This should only be attempted by trained operatives.

 Electrodes can also be cleaned with detergent and/or nitric acid (1%) by dipping or filling the cell with cleaning solution and agitating for two or three minutes.
 Rinse the cell several times with distilled or deionised water and remeasure the cell constant before use.

 Dissolved Oxygen Electrode(s) Maintenance

-ETI instruments include the WalkLAB Dissolved Oxygen meter and the Senz Redox (ORP) tester.
+ETI instruments include the dissolved Oxygen meters and Redox testers.